reh2ur/react-coding-challenge-bb/README.md

 ## Setup
 - The project is setup with cra, typescript and jest, install dependencies with `npm i`.
 - The app renders the challenge component on the root route `/`.
-- The app renders an implementation example on `/goal` route.

 ##  Challenge